 Hydrogen is used in large quantities as a raw material in the chemical synthesis of various chemicals of industrial use…like ammonia, hydrochloric acid, methanol, hydrogen peroxide, polymers, and solvents.

-Hydrogenation is also followed in chemicals industry in order to get various new chemicals (organic and inorganic).
+Hydrogenation is also followed in the chemical industry in order to get various new chemicals (organic and inorganic).

-Hydrocarbons chain is altered by addition of Hydrogen hence giving rise to different types of chemicals.
+Hydrocarbons chain is altered by the addition of Hydrogen, hence giving rise to different types of chemicals.

 In refineries, it is used to remove the sulfur that is contained in crude oil as well as to convert heavy crude to lighter, easier to refine, and more marketable products.